How to Make Caribou Cream Maple Syrup

 And for even more North Shore deliciousness, many local restaurants use it in some of their recipes.
 A local favorite beverage is a hard cider by North Shore Winery called Herbie’s Blend Cider.
 It features…you guessed it, Herbie’s Caribou Cream maple syrup!
 The winery is located about three miles from Caribou Cream, but the cider is on tap at many other bars and restaurants.
 You’ve got to try it!

-Winner of over 30 awards
+Winner of Over 30 Awards

 Caribou Cream has more awards than any other Minnesota syrup producer.
 In fact, the Minnesota State Fair has asked them not to compete every year to give someone a chance!
-Among the dozens of awards displayed inside the Sugar Shack, there are four coveted Minnesota Maple Syrup Association Grand Champion trophies (from the MN State Fair), and two distinguished 2nd Place awards from competitions in Vermont.
-They are proud of them all, especially the awards from Vermont since it is known for having some of the best maple syrup in the world.
+Among the dozens of awards displayed inside the Sugarshack, there are four coveted Minnesota Maple Syrup Association Grand Champion trophies (from the MN State Fair), and two distinguished 2nd Place awards from competitions in Vermont.
+They are proud of them all, especially the awards from Vermont since Vermont is known for having some of the best maple syrup in the world.

-Come and get some
+Come and Get Some

 From mile marker 92.2. on Highway 61 (about a mile east of downtown Lutsen), turn on the Caribou Trail (Cook County 4).
 Travel about 2 miles up and Caribou Cream will be on the right.
 Look for the small sign.